ryukenzen/antiloiter/README.md

 The footage shows actors moving across the area.
 They do not stop, turn around, or change their trajectory.
 One of the actors acts like a loiterer.
 While the actor does not stop or show an unusual trajectory, they repeatedly appear on the different cameras.
 From this scene, facial features were extracted.
-These facial features were then grouped together using the Luigi-Indexing method descibed in [1,2,3] This dataset contains the metadata of these features.
+These facial features were then grouped together using the **Luigi** indexing method descibed in [1,2], and the visualized result of the loitering discovery system described in [3].
+This dataset contains the metadata of these features.

 ### Format Description